WesternBytes/Good-developer-resources/README.md

 # Good-developer-resources
-Just a space to store resources and tools I may need for development so I don't forget them
+<br>Just a space to store resources and tools I may need for development so I don't forget them
 ====================================================================================================

 Design: